 One of its major claims to fame is the speed of its servers.
 During our research, we found that some users reported having fast connection speeds, while others said it was slow.
 Some users reportedly experienced download speed drop-offs as high as 80-90% on some servers; we’re talking 10 Mbps, not good.
 Especially not good when speed is supposed to be a selling point here.

 However, most reports and reviews indicate that VPNArea’s speeds are good, and as it has such an abundance of servers, users should be able to easily find a faster server if they connect to a slow one.

 It uses the best protocol and encryption, which is what you need for a secure VPN.
 On top of that it allows torrenting and you can unblock netflix (although speed may be an issue).

 While it does provide a decent server package, the reports by some users of slow speeds is a little concerning.

-Overall, we still recommend VPNArea because you can easily find another server with better speeds.
 At the end of the day, the most important thing for a VPN to provide is an anonymous IP address and a secure encrypted tunnel for your internet traffic to pass through, ensuring your privacy online.
 VPNArea does this very well.